Get Involved: Recruitment and Studying

 Student Electives

-Electives are offered on selected start dates for a period of 4-8 weeks, during the months of May, June and July only.
+Electives are offered on selected start dates for a period of 3,4, 7 or 8 weeks, during the months of May, June and July only.
 Please note that as Western Isles Hospital is a small rural hospital, elective placements are not restricted to one specialty, but you will get the chance to gain experience in several.

-For further information, please contact Caroline Ross, Medical Education Co-ordinator.
-Email: caroline.ross7@nhs.scot.
+For further information, please contact Caroline Ross, Medical Education Coordinator at wi.csa@nhs.scot.

 Undergraduate Medical Education Team: